 Goulding’s Lodge is located on the west side of Hwy 163 directly across the highway from the road that leads to the entrance of Monument Valley Navajo Tribal Park.
 In addition to the lodge and tours, Goulding’s also has a campground, museum, restaurant, gift shop, grocery store, gas station & convenience store with a food court, car wash, and laundromat, and an airport.
 With such a wide variety of services, Goulding’s is kind of the hub of Monument Valley.

-Goulding’s offers several different tours that run daily year-round; the Basic Tour, Deluxe Tour, Mystery Valley Tour, All-Day Tour, and a Hiking Tour.
+Goulding’s offers several different tours that run daily year-round; the Basic Tour, Deluxe Tour, All-Day Tour, Sunset Tour, and Sunrise Tour.
 They also offer their Sunset and Full Moon Tours during the summer.
 All their tours are conducted by local Navajo guides who are very knowledgeable about the history of the area.
 Originally I had thought I’d just go on the Basic Tour which is 2 1/2 hours and covers most of the famous formations in Monument Valley, but finally decided to do the All-Day Tour which covers Mystery Valley (an area south of Monument Valley that is only accessible on a guided tour) as well as all of Monument Valley including the restricted areas.

 Our office has a toll free number for Utah’s Canyon Country (1-800- 574-4386) that people call with questions about visiting the area.
 We always get a lot of questions about Monument Valley and the tours that are offered there.
 Since the All-Day Tour covers EVERYTHING, I figured it would be a good idea to take it, that way I would be able to answer questions and provide information on all the different tours that Goulding’s offers.